Large Language Models and Agents (FSS2026)

 Assessment

 In the second half of the course, students will work on applied projects in teams.
-The grade received for this course is based on the quality of the contents of their project report (70%) and the associated presentation (30%).
-There is no written exam for this course.
+The grade received for this part of the course is based on the quality of the contents of their project report (50%) and the associated presentation and Q&A (50%).

 ECTS